Linear-sized independent sets in random cographs and increasing subsequences in separable permutations: Expected number of independent sets of linear size

 \subsection{Proof of \cref{th:AsymptX_nalpha}: Enumeration}

 Let $\mathcal{L}$ be the combinatorial family of labeled cotrees for which we forget decorations, counted by the number of leaves.
 Let $L(z)$ denote the corresponding exponential generating function.
-The series $L(z)=\sum_{\ell \in \mathcal{L}} z^{|\ell|}/|\ell|!$ is the unique formal power series without constant term solution of
+The series $L(z)=\sum_{\ell \in \mathcal{L}} z^{|\ell|}/|\ell|!$ is the unique formal power series solution of